ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 __PAUP\*__ (pronounced "pop star") is a phylogenetic program first developed in 1993 by David L. Swofford, currently at Duke University.
 The name PAUP used to mean "Phylogenetic Analysis Using Parsimony" because parsimony was the only optimality criterion employed at the time.
-The asterisk in the name PAUP* means and other methods, which were added later.
+The asterisk in the name PAUP* means "and other methods", which were added later.
 The new name is "Phyogenetic Analysis Using PAUP".
 PAUP* 4.0 is able to perform distance, parsimony and likelihood analyses using DNA and amino-acid data.
 Among many strengths of the program are a rich array of options for dealing with phylogenetic trees including importing, combining, comparing, constraining, rooting and testing hypotheses.
 The program